cortexinvader/Messenger-bot/README.md

 ### 4. Database Setup

-The database is automatically configured on Replit.
-To manually set up:
+The project uses PostgreSQL with Drizzle ORM.
+The database is automatically provisioned on Replit.

+To set up the database schema:

 ```bash
 npm run db:push
 ```

+The database configuration is handled in `drizzle.config.ts` and uses the `DATABASE_URL` environment variable which is automatically set by Replit when you enable PostgreSQL.

 ### 5. Running the Application